-(Select One) [] QUARTERLY FINANCIAL REPORT for the pursuant to Section 98(2) of the Securities Act, 20 O OR . [] TRANSITION REPORT for the transition period from to Pursuant to Section 98(2) of the Securities Act, 20 (Applicable where there is a change in reporting iss Issuer Registration Number: LUCELEC09091964SL St. Lucia Electricity Services Limited (Exact name of reporting issu uer as specified in its charter) (Territory or jurisdict John Compton Highway, Sans Souci, Castries, Saint tion of incorporation) al executive Offices) Reporting issuer's: Telephone number (including area code): Fax number: 758-457-4400 758-457-4409 Email address: connected@lucelec.com (Former name, former address and former (Provide information stipulated) Indicate the number of outstanding shares of each of the date of completion of this report CLASS NUMBER Ordinary Shares 22400000
+(Select One) [] QUARTERLY FINANCIAL REPORT for the period ended 30, September 2023 Pursuant to Section 98(2) of the Securities Act, 2001 OR . [] TRANSITION REPORT for the transition period from to Pursuant to Section 98(2) of the Securities Act, 20 (Applicable where there is a change in reporting is: Issuer Registration Number: LUCELEC09091964SL St. Lucia Electricity Services Limited (Exact name of reporting iss uer as specified in its charter) (Territory or jurisdiction of incorporation) John Compton Highway, Sans Souci, Castries, Saint Lucia (Address of principal executive Offices) Reporting issuer's: Telephone number (including area code): Fax number: 758-457-4400 758-457-4409 Email address: connected@lucelec.com (Former name, former address and former financial year, if changed since last report) (Provide information stipulated in paragraphs 1 to 8 hereunder) Indicate the number of outstanding shares of each of the reporting issuers classes of common stock, as of the date of completion of this report CLASS NUMBER

+CLASS NUMBER

+Ordinary Shares 22400000

-Non-voting Ordinary Shares
+Non-voting Ordinary Shares 520000